Povstalec/StargateJourney/computercraft/stargate_interface.md

 1. `number` The generation [int] of the Stargate.

 **Usage**
-- Acquire the Stargate generation
+- Print the Stargate generation
 ```lua
 local generation = interface.getStargateGeneration()
 print("The Stargate is "..generation.." generation")